 A Brief History of Peshawar

-One of the oldest city of the world, Peshawar has been the dominion of many empires—from Central Asia, Persia, and the Mediterranean to a trading centre along the Silk Road, and the meeting place of divergent cultures and peoples in its markets such as the Qissa Khwami Bazaar.
-Established around 2000 years ago, it was the capital of the Kushan Empire during the 2nd century CE and one of its rulers, Kanishka, built an enormous Buddhist stupa here, which drew pilgrims such as Fa Hsien and made the city a prominent center of Buddhism until the 7th century.
+One of the oldest cities of the world, Peshawar has been the dominion of many empires—from Central Asia, Persia, and the Mediterranean to a trading centre along the Silk Road, and the meeting place of divergent cultures and peoples in its markets such as the Qissa Khwami Bazaar.
+Established around 2000 years ago, it was the capital of the Kushan Empire during the 2nd century CE and one of its rulers, Kanishka, built an enormous Buddhist stupa here, which drew pilgrims such as Fa Hsien and made the city a prominent centre of Buddhism until the 7th century.

 Islam arrived in the region around 1000 CE and remains the dominant faith through today.
 The city came under Mughal rule when Babur conquered India in 1526 and founded the Mughal Empire.
 He built a fort here in 1530, and his grandson, Akbar, gave the city its current name.
 In the mid-16th century, Sher Shah constructed the highway that linked Delhi to Kabul via Peshawar and the Khyber Pass.
 In 1818, Peshawar was captured by the Indian Sikh ruler Ranjit Singh and then fell to the British.
 Following independence in 1947, Peshawar became part of Pakistan.
 Today, it is the capital of Pakistan’s Khyber Pakhtunkhwa Province.